On gap rigidity problems for compact Hermitian symmetric spaces: The affine-algebraicity of the Chow space and a weaker version of gap rigidity

 Therefore $\dim_{\mathbb{R}}(H_0)=\dim_{\mathbb{C}}(H)$ holds, together with the fact that $H$ has finitely many connected components, we know $H$ is reductive and the conclusion easily follows. \end{proof}

-\begin{remark} For the curve case, i.e. $M$ is irreducible and of tube type, $X$ is a diagonal curve in $M$, two conditions are satisfied including $P.[T_o(X)]=\mathcal{O}_o$ and $Q=S^2T_o(S)\otimes N_{o,S|M}$ by dimension counting, the second condition gives the existence of standard models with second order tangency automatically.
+Then we can prove Corollary \ref{general}. \begin{proof}[Proof of Corollary \ref{general}] From the assumption and the first fact we know that for each $x\in S$ there exists only one standard model tangent to $S$ at $x$ to the second order and hence the holomorphic map from $S$ to the Chow space of standard models can be constructed.
+Then the conclusion follows from Theorem \ref{generalaffineness}. \end{proof} \begin{remark} For the curve case, i.e. $M$ is irreducible and of tube type, $X$ is a diagonal curve in $M$, two conditions are satisfied including $P.[T_o(X)]=\mathcal{O}_o$ and $Q=S^2T_o(X)\otimes N_{o,X|M}$ by dimension counting, the second condition gives the existence of standard models with second order tangency automatically.
 Hence the 'weaker' gap rigidity is actually the original gap rigidity in this case.
-In general situation we want to remove the extra condition on second order tangency, i.e. to construct a holomorphic map from $S$ to the moduli space of standard models with only the first order tangency.
+In general situation we want to remove the extra condition on second order tangency, i.e. to construct a holomorphic map from $S$ to the Chow space of standard models with only the first order tangency.
 This may need further study. \end{remark}

-We firstly give an affirmative answer to the second statement, we have \begin{lemma} If the $P$-orbit $P.[T_o(X)]\subset Gr(m, T_o(M))$ is contained in a complement of a $P$-invariant hypersurface, then there is a totally real $K$-orbit in $P.[T_o(X)]\subset Gr(m, T_o(M))$, denoting the reference point by $[V]$ we have \end{lemma} \begin{proof} Since $K^{\mathbb{C}}.[V]$ is in the complement of a hypersurface in $Gr(p,T_o(M))$, it's affine algebraic and hence the isotropy group $J$ of this orbit is reductive.
+We firstly give an affirmative answer to the second statement, we have \begin{lemma} If the $P$-orbit $P.[T_o(X)]\subset Gr(m, T_o(M))$ is contained in a complement of a $P$-invariant hypersurface, then there is a totally real $K$-orbit in $P.[T_o(X)]\subset Gr(m, T_o(M))$, denoting the reference point by $[V]$ we have \end{lemma} \begin{proof} Since $K^{\mathbb{C}}.[V]$ is in the complement of a hypersurface in $Gr(p,T_o(M))$, it is affine algebraic and hence the isotropy group $J$ of this orbit is reductive.
 Since $K$ is a compact real subgroup of $K^{\mathbb{C}}$, there is a totally real $K$-orbit on $K^{\mathbb{C}}/J$ (cf.\cite[p.161]{MR1334091}).
 We let $L=K\cap J$, then

 so $\dim_{\mathbb{R}}(L)\geq \dim_{\mathbb{C}}(J)$.
 On the other hand we know the Lie algebra $Lie(L)\oplus \sqrt{-1}Lie(L) \subset J$, then $L$ is a maximal compact real form of $J$ and \end{proof} \begin{remark} This lemma gives a uniform conceptual proof on the existence of totally real $K$-orbits, and the computation using root vectors in curve case gives an explicit example. \end{remark}